open-webui/mcpo/README.md

 > **Note**: Avoid setting `scope`, `authorization_endpoint`, or `token_endpoint` in the config.
 These are automatically discovered from the server's OAuth metadata during the dynamic registration flow.

-On first connection, mcpo will:
+#### Authentication Flow

+**Single-User Mode:**
 1. Perform dynamic client registration (if supported)
 2. Open your browser for authorization
 3. Capture the OAuth callback automatically
 4. Store tokens securely (in `~/.mcpo/tokens/` for file storage)
 5. Use tokens for all subsequent requests

+**Multi-User Mode:**
+1. Users visit the server URL in their browser
+2. Automatic redirect to OAuth authorization endpoint
+3. After authorization, users can access MCP tools through the web interface
+4. Secure session cookies maintain authentication state
+5. Per-user token storage with automatic cleanup of expired sessions

 OAuth is supported for `streamable-http` server types.
+The multi-user implementation follows RFC 6749 (OAuth 2.0), RFC 7636 (PKCE), RFC 7591 (Dynamic Client Registration), and RFC 9728 (OAuth Protected Resource Discovery).
 See [OAUTH_GUIDE.md](OAUTH_GUIDE.md) for detailed documentation.

 ## 🔧 Requirements